 The Summer Prepay Deductions and Summer Session Benefits Eligibility Policy provides guidance on summer prepay deductions, benefit eligibility for employees whose first appointment is a summer service or summer session appointment and administration of benefit changes that occur during a short work break.

-In accordance with Board of Regent policy, UW institutions employing teaching assistants must establish standards for the selection and evaluation of such staff.
+UW institutions employing teaching assistants must establish standards for the selection and evaluation of such staff.
 UW institutional policy must address the training needs of teaching assistants to ensure they meet the standards.

 Because titles of position are based on “best fit” and positions evolve over time, there are occasions where a title change is appropriate.
 View unclassified title descriptions and guidance on title change (Wisconsin statute, the Office of State Employment Relations (OSER) is charged with administration of classified title changes.).
 Per